 Like we stated earlier, there are two types of veneers, including composite and porcelain.
 The most popular option is that of porcelain veneers, which are more durable and less prone to staining as opposed to composite veneers.
 They also seem more natural, and therefore the better choice.
 Unfortunately, they tends to cost more than composite veneers.
 But on the other hand, because composite veneers aren’t as durable and tend to stain more, they often need to be replaced more than once, and could end up costing you more than porcelain veneers.
 Porcelain veneers will typically last between five and ten years, while composite veneers last a year or two at most.

 Veneers are the most convenient and cost-effective way to manage a healthy smile.
 So if you’ve got a problem that your dentist can’t seem to fix via conventional methods, try suggesting to him or her the choice of veneers if they haven’t offered it to you already.
+Come and visit our practice for a consultation to find out the best way to take to care of your smile!
 Happy smiling!